quantum-engineering-polito/CourseNotes/content/Qubit Electronics/03_Circuit QED/Circuit QED.md

 The state **control** can be performed using a frequency $\omega$ that matches the frequency between the two states of the qubit $\omega_{01}$.
 Since in this case the driving frequency $\omega$ is different from the resonance frequency, the incoming signal will be almost completely reflected.
 Even so, some photons with frequency $\omega_{01}$ can still enter in the cavity, and interact with the qubit through the **Jaynes-Cummings Hamiltonian**, thus affecting its state.

-# multiple qubits control and readout
+# Multiple qubits control and readout

 With the same circuit, is possible to put multiple qubit near the resonator in order to have a many-qubit system.
 An actual possible implementation is schematized in this figure:
 ![[Many qubit.png]]